williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 Unlocks a user with a `LOCKED_OUT` status and returns them to `ACTIVE` status.
 Users will be able to login with their current password.

 > Note: This operation works with Okta-mastered users.
-It doesn't support directory-mastered accounts such as Active Directory.
+It doesn&#8217;t support directory-mastered accounts such as Active Directory.

 ##### Request Parameters
 {:.api .api-request .api-request-params}